 The Library Supervisor role has a dual focus: first, to work collaboratively across the service, promoting cross-team coordination, taking responsibility for and ensuring smooth delivery of our service points and operations; and second, developing deep vertical engagement and expertise in specific area(s) of work to understand rhythms and needs throughout the academic year.

-This role is based within Library Experience or Systems and Content and works collaboratively across the Library.
+This role is based within Library Experience or Systems and Content, and works collaboratively across the Library.
 This includes serving as the subject expert on standard operating procedures for their area(s) and collaborating with a team of Supervisors and Senior Library Assistants to standardise and maintain consistency across library services.

 As an operational manager, you will lead, motivate, and oversee Senior Library Assistants and Library Assistants and play a critical role in maintaining consistent service quality, resolving complex inquiries, handling escalated issues, and delivering exemplary student experience.